 Smoke Alarms for the hearing impaired: Special purpose Smoke Alarms should be installed for the hearing impaired.
 They include a visual alarm and an audible alarm horn, and meet the requirements of the Americans With Disabilities Act.
-These units can be interconnected so if one unit senses smoke, all units alarm.

-Smoke alarms are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose.
-All these Smoke Alarms are designed to provide early warning of fires if located, installed and cared for as described in the user's manual, and if smoke reaches the Alarm.
-If you are unsure which type of unit to install, refer to NFPA (National Fire Protection Association) 72 (National Fire Alarm and Signaling Code) and NFPA 101 (Life Safety Code).
+Can be interconnected so if one unit senses smoke, all units alarr Smoke alarms are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose them.
+If you are unsure which type of Smoke Alarm to install, refer to Chapter 2 of the National Fire Protection Association (NFPA) Standard 72 (National Fire Alarm and Signaling Code) and NFPA 101 (Life Safety Code).
 National Fire Protection Association, One Batterymarch Park, Quincy, MA 02269-9101.
 Local building codes may also require specific units in new construction or in different areas of the home.